MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 ### 4) Update the Vagrantfile ###

+IMPORTANT: You must either change the box names in the Vagrant file or destroy any relevant boxes.
+Vagrant gets a lot of efficiency by relying on cached copies of things, so make sure you clean out anything you can.
+You can change `version_date` as a simple way to change the name of the default box.

 ##### Change the version_date: #####

 MO boxes are named by the date they were created.
 In the Vagrantfile, set